-Side shift Left (1) - open the knob softly forward to move the carriage to the left.
+Side shift left (1) - open the knob softly forward to move the carriage to the left.

-Side shift Stop (2) - release the side shift knob.
-The knob will return to the HOLD position and side shifting operation will stop.
+Side shift stop (2) - release the side shift knob.
+The knob will return to HOLD position and the side shifting operation will stop.

-Side shift Right (3) - pull the knob softly forward reverse to move the carriage to the right.
+Side shift right (3) - pull the knob softly forward reverse to move the carriage to the right.

-NOTE: To prevent a sudden change of position of the load, operate all lift, tilt and attachment knobs smoothly.
+NOTE: To prevent sudden position shift of the load, operate the lift, tilting and side shift controller smoothly.